Azure/blobxfer/docs/20-yaml-configuration.md

       create
     * `disk_threads` is the number of threads for disk I/O
     * `transfer_threads` is the number of threads for network transfers
+* `proxy` defines an HTTP proxy to use, if required to connect to the Azure Storage endpoint
+    * `host` is the IP:Port of the HTTP Proxy
+    * `username` is the username login for the proxy, if required
+    * `password` is the password for the username for the proxy, if required

 ### <a name="download"></a>`download`
 The `download` section specifies download sources and destination.
 Note